magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.4.4.
 Service Implementation

 6.4.4.1.
 Service data interfaces SHOULD extend from `Magento\Framework\Api\ExtensibleDataInterface`.
-The only exception is when extensibility is not desired, like in case of value-objects.
+The only exception is when extensibility is not desired, such as in case of value-objects.

 6.4.4.2.
 Extensible data interfaces MUST NOT form hierarchies.
 If interface `MyInterface` extends `ExtensibleDataInterface`, there must be no interfaces extending `MyInterface`.
-Otherwise a list of extension attributes will be shared for all extensible interfaces in the hierarchy.
+Otherwise, a list of extension attributes will be shared for all extensible interfaces in the hierarchy.

 6.4.4.3.
 Service implementations and plugins MUST NOT rely on storage-specific integrity features, such as foreign key constraints.

 6.4.4.4.
-Replace strategy SHOULD be used to persist main entity fields/attributes, child entities, and relation links.
+Replacement strategy SHOULD be used to persist main entity fields/attributes, child entities, and relation links.

 6.4.4.5.
-During update operations, Web APIs using the`PATCH` HTTP method and all action controllers that accept entities SHOULD pre-load them first, merge request data on top of that, and provide full data to service.
+During update operations, web APIs using the`PATCH` HTTP method and all action controllers that accept entities SHOULD pre-load them first, then merge the request data, and provide the full data to the service.

 6.4.4.6.
 If a service method needs to modify the argument, the original argument object MUST NOT be modified and its copy SHOULD be modified instead.

 6.4.4.7.
 Services SHOULD NOT apply ACL rules to methods or returned data.

 6.4.4.8.
-If multiple data scopes available, within one service call one entity SHOULD be persisted only for one specific data scope.
+If multiple data scopes are available, only one entity SHOULD be persisted for one specific data scope within one service call.
+If an entity must be saved in multiple scopes, then multiple calls SHOULD be performed.

 6.4.4.9.
 Service contracts SHOULD NOT apply presentation layer formatting to the returned data.

 6.4.4.10.
 Service data interfaces MUST NOT contain any business logic.
-They SHOULD represent a container of data transferable over the wire.
+They SHOULD represent a container of data that is transferable over the wire.
 All the business logic SHOULD be moved to services.

 ## 7. Configuration